Di-mentos/Git-course/readme.md

 #Git and GitHub

 Crash Course in Git.
-There are some main commands for using in Git.
-It's written in Russian, anyway I'd be glad if it helped someone
+Main commands for using in Git